Li-Tong-621/DMID/README.md

 - 2024.11.8 The citation imformation is updated. :rose:

-- 2024.11.16 Fix some minor issues, making the code more beginner-friendly. :sun_with_face:
+- 2024.11.16 Fix some minor problems, making the code more beginner-friendly. :sun_with_face:

 - 2024.11.23 Release a comparison-friendly version: DMID-4500. :rainbow: